ghall89/ghall.space/src/content/blog/reflecting-on-my-first-year-as-a-developer.md

 tags: ['Life', 'Learning', 'Programming']
 ---

-This week will mark the end of my first year (of hopefully many more) working as a software developer.
+Next week will mark the end of my first year (of hopefully many more) working as a software developer.
 This fact blows my mind, and feels wholly unreal.
 It’s still difficult for me to believe that I made it this far.
 I still remember thinking my interview was a total disaster and being genuinely shocked when I got the job offer.

 I can’t understate how life changing this last year has been.
 Last summer I was at a low point.
 My year-long job search was proving unfruitful, and I was not really feeling good about myself.
 I had been working at a small startup doing quality control for short-form video clips on a contract basis, and I was slowly losing my mind.